paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-001-collection-districts-ports-and-officers.md

   (D) the desirability or unavoidability of late night and early morning arrivals from various time zones;

-  (E) the availability (in accordance with regulations prescribed under subsection (g)(2) of this section) of customs personnel and resources; and
+  (E) the availability (in accordance with regulations prescribed under subsection (g)(2)) of customs personnel and resources; and

   (F) the need for specific enforcement checks.

-(6) Notwithstanding any other provision of law except paragraph (2), during any period when fees are authorized under subsection (a) of this section, no charges, other than such fees, may be collected—
+(6) Notwithstanding any other provision of law except paragraph (2), during any period when fees are authorized under subsection (a), no charges, other than such fees, may be collected—

   (A) for any—